zaratejavier/capstone-competency/README.md

    [11] Delete Assessment Result
    [12] Import assessment results from CSV
    [Logout] Logout of session
-5. If you are a user you will be prompted with these options below (You can register or login in with this user Email: Margaret.Bacon@gmail.com, password: Margaret)
+5. If you are a user you will be prompted with these options below (You can register or login in with this user Email: Margaret.Bacon@gmail.com, password: Margaret or you can create your own)
   [1] Edit personal information.
   [2] View Competency and Assessment Data
   [Logout] Logout of session